Alex J. Groesbeck: Politics

 Groesbeck's entrance into state politics came in 1912 — he led efforts to select a delegation to the Republican National Convention favoring the renomination of President William Howard Taft.
 Groesbeck also actively led the party faction supporting Taft in the general election.
 That same year, Groesbeck was elected the state party chairman, serving until 1914.
 In 1914, he was a candidate for governor of Michigan, but lost in the Republican primary election to Chase S. Osborn.
 In 1916, Groesbeck was elected attorney general of Michigan, and was re-elected in 1918.

 As reported in The New York Times, Attorney General Groesbeck supported a call for Henry Ford to run for the United States Senate as a Republican.
-This vision drew opposiotion from many other Republicans.
+This vision drew opposition from many other Republicans.

 In 1920, he won the Republican primary election for governor and defeated Democrat and former governor Woodbridge N. Ferris in the general election.
 After being re-elected in 1922 and 1924, Groesbeck lost to Fred W. Green in the 1926 Republican primary election.

 In 1924, he was a delegate to the Republican National Convention, which chose President Calvin Coolidge to be re-elected.

 In addition to Groesbeck's political work, he was one of the builders of the Flint-Saginaw Interurban Railway.

 At the Detroit Club, he was instrumental in 1922 in selecting James Couzens to be the successful Republican candidate for the Senate seat left vacant by Truman Newberry.

 In 1925, Groesbeck vetoed legislation that would have created a state poet laureate.
 Time magazine reported:

 Forgetful of the state poets of republican Athens, the Governor's historical knowledge led him to describe the bill as "a reversion to monarchical customs" which "has no place in a republican form of government."

 During his six years in office, the state's highway growth continued, prison reform measures were sanctioned, state titles for automobiles began, and state government was restructured and consolidated.

 He was defeated in the 1930 Republican primary election by Wilber M. Brucker.

 Groesbeck is recognized as an important "road builder" in Michigan, being the first governor to champion the use of concrete and "take Michigan out of the mud."

 In 1924, he opposed a ballot initiative (sponsored by the Public School Defense League) to require attendance at public schools and outlaw private ones; this placed him at odds with the position of the then increasingly popular Ku Klux Klan, which supported the opposing candidate, James Hamilton.